tnetone1/aztec-validator-node/README.md

 Run the following commands **one by one** in your terminal:

-First you need docker installed on your system If Not See FAQ( FAQ IS IN END OF THIS GUIDE)
+**First you need docker installed on your system If Not See FAQ( FAQ IS IN END OF THIS GUIDE)**

-Also If Sudo Not Installed See FAQ
+**Also If Sudo Not Installed See FAQ**
+**ALL ERRORS SOLUTION IN FAQ  AND IF NOT MENTION YOUR ERROR IN FAQ YOU CAN INBOX ME https://t.me/Brock0021**

 **firstly login as root**
 ```sudo -i``` or  ``` su - ```